RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>16</sup> And I brought him to thy disciples, and they could not cure him.
 <sup>17</sup> Then Jesus answered and said, O faithless and perverse generation, how long shall I be with you? how long shall I suffer you? bring him hither to me.
 <sup>18</sup> And Jesus rebuked the devil; and he departed out of him: and the child was cured from that very hour.
-<sup>19</sup> Then came the disciples to Jesus apart , and said, Why could not we cast him out?
+<sup>19</sup> Then came the disciples to Jesus apart, and said, Why could not we cast him out?
 <sup>20</sup> And Jesus said unto them, Because of your unbelief: for verily I say unto you, If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence to yonder place; and it shall remove; and nothing shall be impossible unto you.
 <sup>21</sup> Howbeit this kind goeth not out but by prayer and fasting.
 <sup>22</sup> And while they abode in Galilee, Jesus said unto them, The Son of man shall be betrayed into the hands of men: